corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

-Corda will not divulge transaction history to a peer node unless that node is an explicit party to the transaction.

 By design, Corda nodes do not globally broadcast transaction information to all participants in the network.

-Hash functions used by Corda (primarily SHA256) are effectively immune to brute-force attacks, and integration of blinding nonces into the transaction data will be used to prevent an attacker from successfully obtaining a transaction hash even if the transaction content is known/guessed.
-Risk from a guessing-based approach as described above is therefore believed to be negligible.
+A node will not divulge arbitrary transactions to a peer unless that peer has been included in the transaction flow.
+A node only divulges transaction history if the transaction being requested is a descendant of a transaction that the node itself has previously shared as part of the current flow session.

 The SGX integration feature currently envisaged for Corda will implement CPU peer-to-peer encryption under which transaction graphs are transmitted in an